GLOBAL MARKETS-Stocks buckle, dollar stirs as divided Fed disappoints

 By Marc Jones

-LONDON, Sept 17 (Reuters) - The dollar stirred and equities recoiled on Thursday after a divided U.S. Federal Reserve dented stimulus hopes, TikTok's tug-of-war clobbered tech stocks and dire European car sales underscored coronavirus troubles.
+LONDON, Sept 17 (Reuters) - Equities recoiled and the dollar stirred on Thursday after a divided U.S. Federal Reserve dented stimulus hopes, TikTok's tug-of-war clobbered technology stocks and dire European car sales underscored the persistent impact of the coronavirus.

-Traders were also watching Bank of Japan and Bank of England meetings as well as plenty more too, but the tone was set by the events overnight at the Fed and in the tech war.
+Traders were also taking in Bank of Japan and Bank of England meetings and plenty of emerging market action, but the tone was set by the events overnight at the Fed and in the trenches of the tech war.

-The Fed extended its 'dot plot' forecast of unchanged U.S. interest rates out to end-2023, but going no further than that, and upgrading growth forecasts so that GDP is now seen reaching pre-pandemic levels next year rather than in 2022.

-The downtrodden dollar rebounded across the board, given it its best daily rise in over a week against a basket of other top currencies =USD and punting the euro EUR= back under $1.18. /FRX

 "Those who were expecting more input from Fed monetary policy after the adoption of an average-inflation target regime remained disappointed," UniCredit analysts wrote in a note.